TinkerMill/tinkerAccess/tinker_access_client/README.md

 ## Tuning the current detection threshold:

-Newer PCBs have a programmable current detection threshold.
+Newer PCBs (rev 1.4) have a programmable current detection threshold.
 Details on how to tune this can be found [here](tuning/README.md).